NautilusTrader

 NETTING

-• One position per instrument ID.
+• One position per instrument and strategy.

 • All fills contribute to the same position.